Email marketing is still one of the most effective ways to reach and engage customers.

 3. Spamming

-Sending unsolicited and irrelevant emails to many people without their consent can result in high bounce rates and damage your brand’s image.
+Dispatching unrequested and unrelated emails to numerous individuals without their permission can lead to elevated bounce rates and tarnish your brand’s reputation.

-Always ensure that you comply with anti-spam laws and that your subscribers have consented to receive emails from you.
+It is essential to adhere to anti-spam regulations and confirm that your subscribers have agreed to receive emails from your organization.

 According to the FTC, the ‘CAN-SPAM law sets the rules for commercial email, requirements for commercial messages, gives recipients the right to have you stop emailing them, and spells out tough penalties for violations’ by any US business.